bufferapp/android-guidelines/project_style_guidelines.md

 ####2.2.10.2 Annotation style

-Annotations that are applied to a method or class should always be defined about the declaration, with only one per line:
+Annotations that are applied to a method or class should always be defined in the declaration, with only one per line:

     @Annotation